Chemistry Olympiad

 9. A student who participates in the Physics Olympiad study camp, the Mathematics Olympiad study camp, or the Biology Olympiad study camp is not eligible to participate in the Chemistry Olympiad study camp during the same summer.

-Only non-programmable calculators are to be used on the national exam and on the ACS local section exam, if used.
-The use of a programmable calculator, cell phone, or any other device that can access the internet or make copies or photographs during the exam is grounds for disqualification.
+Only non-programmable calculators that do not have any on-board memory space (accessed through a mini-USB or other linkage) are to be used on the ACS Local Section Exam and on the National Exam, if used.
+The use of an unacceptable calculator, cell phone, or any other device that can access the internet, make copies or photographs, or has access to stored information during the exam is grounds for disqualification.